 - Unit 3: Course Development

 - Unit 6: Professional Development

 This course follows the same basic structure as our 60-hour and 120-hour TEFL certificate courses.
 Once you have studied and absorbed the material for the first unit, your understanding of its contents will be assessed before you proceed to the following unit.
-Finally, you will be required to complete a lesson plan on a given subject.
-The lesson plan will be submitted online for assessment by a course tutor.
+Finally, you will be required to complete a final essay writing task on a given subject.
+The final essay writing task will be submitted online for assessment by a course tutor.

 You will have up to six months to complete all aspects of the course, and within this maximum time frame you are free to work at whatever pace you feel comfortable with.
-Upon successful completion of all the units and the lesson plan, we will send you your online Certificate in Teaching English to Young Learners.
+Upon successful completion of all the units and the final essay writing task, we will send you your online Certificate in Teaching English to Young Learners.

 CTEYL Course Aims

 Upon completing the Certificate in Teaching English to Young Learners, graduates should be able to: